Wuwan-Tong/GenerateMasks/README.md

   data coherence is a 1D array: [wedge type]

-- The folder structure is:
+- The folder structure is (according to the path in the code, you can change it correspondingly):

 --(code files)
 --masks
   --------sharp
       ---------------png_figs